hebrides/TeamSync/README.md

 In addition, similar ideas have never really caught on.
 I knew it would be foolish to keep at something others had failed at without my own resources.
 I still think there's room for the right kind of real time media sharing app in the market, but it's probably not going to be a music sharing app like this.

 One idea that could use this tech would be a "Museum guided tour app".
 Most museums still use headsets that are rented or borrowed.
-It'd be cool to have something that worked with users' phones that had more flexibility, perhaps some augmented reality features, too.
+It'd be cool to have something that worked with users' phones that had more flexibility, perhaps some augmented reality features, e.g.